 Over the years the department has had to make drastic reductions to what is spent on contracted services.
-It also has less employees, with 13 full-time employees at the end of the fiscal year compared to 18 in 2008.
+It also has less employees, with 12 full-time employees at the end of the fiscal year compared to 18 in 2008.
 Due to years of Headlee rollbacks to the road millage, the general fund must transfer funds to the road fund in order to maintain proper service levels.
-This fiscal year the transfer amounted to \$1,400,000 as compared to \$750,000 last year.
-The transfer had to increase to cover the purchase of two plow trucks this year.
+This fiscal year the transfer amounted to \$300,000 as compared to \$1,400,000 last year.
+The transfer was much higher in 2021-22 to cover the purchase of two plow trucks that year.
 Without this support, the road fund cannot cover annual operating expenditures.
 If in the future general fund support is no longer possible, services will have to further decrease, or other revenue sources will have to be obtained.

-Currently, the major revenue sources of the fund include property taxes of \$2,845,836, the general fund transfer of \$1,400,000 and RCOC contract repayments totaling \$827,945.
-Approximately 47% of the fund's expenditures are related to personnel, the remainder are the costs of repairing and maintaining the roads.
-To help control costs, road department employees had agreed to the same health care and pension changes as the general fund employees.
+Currently, the major revenue sources of the fund include property taxes of \$2,991,878, the general fund transfer of \$300,000 and RCOC contract repayments totaling \$860,286.
+Approximately 54% of the fund's expenditures are related to personnel, the remainder are the costs of repairing and maintaining the roads.
+Road department employees had agreed to the same health care and pension changes as the general fund employees.

-The RCOC contract with the Township does not include reimbursement for road improvements to the residential and subdivision roads.
+The RCOC contract with the Township provides partial funding for basic maintenance of residential and subdivision streets.
 Residential road replacement in the Township can be completed by the property owners support of a special assessment district (SAD) under the Public Improvements Act 188 of 1954, where the benefiting property owners pay for the improvement.
-As a last resort, the responsibility for maintaining the roadways could be returned to the Oakland County Road Commission.
-This would have a dramatic negative effect on the level of service and response time that the residents have become accustomed to and expect.
+If the responsibility for maintaining the roadways were returned to the RCOC, it would have a dramatic negative effect on the level of service and response time that the residents have become accustomed to and expect.
 Management is committed to continue providing high quality road maintenance services to the Township residents.